 Black Friday offers will be important this year

-Despite being a more recent event imported from the US, Black Friday is a huge success.
-This year due to large stocks, rebates and offers will be important.
+Despite being a more recent event imported from the US, Black Friday is a huge success with important rebates and offers.
 However, stay vigilant and check that the offers are for real.

 The article continues below.

 In just a few years, the American concept of Black Friday has grown massively in popularity with turnover at more than 2 billion DKK in physical retail stores or in online shops.